 - The current water budget shows an average 5,800-AF decrease in annual change of groundwater in storage as compared to the historical time frame.
-This results in a cumulative change of groundwater in storage of 56,100 AF over the 50-year simulation period, down 234,200 AF from the historical groundwater budget, driven mainly by decreases in surface water availability and an increase in groundwater pumping. - The projected water budgets result in an additional depletion of 700 AF of groundwater in storage per year on average in the 2030 simulation, and a depletion of 1,500 AF/yr on average in the 2070 simulation, as compared to simulated current conditions.
+This results in a cumulative change of groundwater in storage of 56,100 AF over the 50-year simulation period, down 234,200 AF from the historical groundwater budget, driven mainly by decreases in surface water availability and an increase in groundwater pumping.
+The Revised GSP includes a new estimate of the current water budget, overdraft of 31,200 AF/yr, and is described in Section 4.3.1. - The projected water budgets result in an additional depletion of 700 AF of groundwater in storage per year on average in the 2030 simulation, and a depletion of 1,500 AF/yr on average in the 2070 simulation, as compared to simulated current conditions.
 These annual changes culminate in an additional 34,900 AF loss of groundwater in storage in the 2030 projection and an additional 75,800-AF loss in the 2070 projection as compared to simulated current conditions.
-The 2070 projected water budget results in a cumulative change in storage of -19,700 AF over the 50-year projected period, indicative of an imbalanced water budget. - The current, 2030, and 2070 water budgets display increasingly less groundwater discharge to streams and more streambed recharge to groundwater, indicating that progressively lowered groundwater elevations in the future may draw more water from the Subbasin's streams, and contribute less groundwater baseflow in return. - Overall observations regarding historical, current, and future baseline groundwater budgets: - Historical: Subbasin is generally in balance but the trend is downward in recent decades - Current (if all things stay the same): Somewhat declining trend in water levels due to increased pumping.
-Overall a bit worse than historical. - Projected baseline with climate change: The Subbasin begins to experience continual imbalance, particularly in the 2070 projection; will probably need to implement projects to maintain water levels.
+The 2070 projected water budget results in a cumulative change in storage of -19,700 AF over the 50-year projected period, indicative of an imbalanced water budget.
+The Revised GSP provides a new estimate of the current overdraft, which is relevant to the future water budget.
+The Revised GSP future water budget should be recalculated with the numerical model, in the 5-year Periodic Evaluation.
+The model will be updated with current inputs, including the revised overdraft, updated water levels, updated parameters based on changes to the conceptual model, and updated climate change predictions.
+It was not possible to properly update and run the model in the 180-day-period allowed by DWR to revise the GSP. - The current, 2030, and 2070 water budgets display increasingly less groundwater discharge to streams and more streambed recharge to groundwater, indicating that progressively lowered groundwater elevations in the future may draw more water from the Subbasin's streams, and contribute less groundwater baseflow in return.

-&lt;sup>1 total annual change in storage over the simulation time frame
+39 total annual change in storage over the simulation time frame

-- The projected future water budget is what the GSP uses to evaluate SMC, and which helps define the sustainable yield of the Subbasin. - Revised simulated projected water budgets, incorporating changes in conditions as well as projects and management actions undertaken, along with sustainability indicator monitoring and SMC evaluation, will provide "proof" of continued sustainability during GSP implementation.
+- Overall observations regarding historical, current, and future baseline groundwater budgets: - Historical: Subbasin is generally in balance but the trend is downward in recent decades - Current (if all things stay the same): Somewhat declining trend in water levels due to increased pumping.
+Overall a bit worse than historical. - Projected baseline with climate change: The Subbasin begins to experience continual imbalance, particularly in the 2070 projection; will probably need to implement projects to maintain water levels. - The projected future water budget is what the GSP uses to evaluate SMC, and which helps define the sustainable yield of the Subbasin. - Revised simulated projected water budgets, incorporating changes in conditions as well as projects and management actions undertaken, along with sustainability indicator monitoring and SMC evaluation, will provide "proof" of continued sustainability during GSP implementation.